-The number of children being diagnosed with ADHD is on the rise.
-Data from the Centers for Disease Control and Prevention released this year show a 16 percent increase in ADHD diagnoses in schoolchildren since 2007.
+The number of children being diagnosed with ADHD is on the rise. released this year show a 16 percent increase in ADHD diagnoses in schoolchildren since 2007.

 According to Adesman, because the new AAP guidelines allow for the diagnosis of ADHD in children as young as three, it's likely that more children will be diagnosed with ADHD even before entering kindergarten.

 Early childhood professionals at preschools are often trained in behavior management strategies.
 They can provide objective observations about a child’s behavior in a setting outside the home, which can help the child's doctor diagnose and treat ADHD.

 “If a parent is concerned that their preschool child is overactive, enrolling the child in a mainstream or special education preschool program may help both the parent and the child,” Adesman said.